peterMangrove/mangrove-docs-test/offer-maker/mangrover-offer.md

 **Checklist** is a hook that is meant for checking if a token as the correct approvals.
 MangroveOffer always starts by checking if Mangrove and maybe the router has correct approvals.
 After this check, the hook gets called.
 An example of how to use this hook, would be if you are using a router that tries to lend the funds.
 This probably needs additional approvals, this hook should then check if those approvals are made.  <!-- FIXME: would it be possible to make checklist from both the maker and taker side. -->

 **Activate** is a hook that is meant for giving correct approvals for a token.
 MangroveOffer has a default implementation of the hook, that approves Mangrove and maybe the router, and then calls additional approvals on the router.
 An example of how to use this hook would be to, use the default implementation and also do additional approvals, e.g. if an extra address is used for transfers, then this address probably needs to be approved. <!--FIXME: Should link to a more comprehensive description of routers. -->

+**Approvals:**
+Here is list of all approval needed for MangroveOffer contract:

+- MangroveOffer contract must approve Mangrove to transfer outbound tokens.
+(Done by activate)
+- Mangrove contract must approve its router (if any) to transfer inbound tokens.
+(Done by activate)

+Besides the MangroveOffer contract giving approvals, the offer makers reserve needs to give this approval:

+- The offer makers reserve of the MangroveOffer contract must approve the router for outbound token transfer.

 **CheckReserveApproval** is a hook that should check whether the reserve has approved the maker to use it.
 This is needed so that a maker don't use the reserve without the approval of the owner of the reserve.
 If this was allowed, it would be possible to set your reserve to the same as someone with a large amount of tokens and steal there tokens, when offers a taken.
 MangroveOffer has no default implementation.
 The hook is used, when the a maker tries to set their reserve.